CalmCatStudio/ReflectingLaser/README.md

 # ReflectingLaser
 Creates a Line Renderer that bounces off 2D or 3D colliders.
+Shouldn't affect performance as long as the number of bounces is kept to a reasonable amount.

 Includes two demo scenes that show how the 3D, and 2D versions work.